 Step 5.
 Configuring Apache for OwnCloud.

-While configuring Apache web server, it is recommended that you enable .htaccess to get enhanced security features, by default .htaccess is disabled in Apache server.
+While configuring the Apache web server, it is recommended that you enable .htaccess to get enhanced security features, by default .htaccess is disabled in the Apache server.
 To enable it, open your virtual host file and make AllowOverride is set to All.
 For example, here I used an external config file instead of modifying the main file.

 #nano /etc/httpd/conf.d/owncloud.conf <IfModule mod_alias.c> Alias /owncloud /var/www/html/owncloud </IfModule> <Directory “/var/www/html/owncloud”> Options Indexes FollowSymLinks AllowOverride All Order allow,deny allow from all </Directory>

 Remember to restart all services related to the Apache server.